February Updates

 - We have bridged communications between two realities despite the universes producing exotic particles for the other.

 - The database has been restructured.
-Ancient, forgotten errors have been purged, and efficiency is at an all time high.
+Ancient, forgotten errors have been purged, and efficiency is high.

 Stargate Addressing & The Million-Gate Milestone